Excited eco-heroes from Kent and Medway schools were in the spotlight at the Green School Awards yesterday.

 A wealth of projects helping pupils to gain a better understanding of their impact on the environment – and empowering them to do something about it – were revealed at the annual awards event, staged at Kent Cricket Club in Canterbury.

-Twenty-three winning schools from across the country were invited to a presentation event staged at Kent Cricket Club in Canterbury.
+Twenty-three winning schools from across the country were invited to the prestigious presentation event.
 Teachers, pupils, and parents were roundly praised for their work and the schools received glass trophies and framed certificates to trumpet their green credentials.

 The five overall champions included Minster CEP Walking Bus, Thanet, who were named Overall Walk to School Champion.